 Once you’ve identified the source of your depression, the next step is to take action.
 This could mean tackling a specific problem head-on or simply starting with a small step in the right direction.

-Action, no matter how small, helps you regain a sense of control and purpose.
+Taking action, no matter how small, helps you regain a sense of control and purpose!
 For me, that meant tackling the mountain of undone projects that had been weighing on my mind.
-Instead of seeing them as an insurmountable pile, I began working through them one at a time, and with each completed task, the weight of depression lifted a little more.
+Instead of seeing them as an insurmountable pile, I began working through them one task at a time, and with each completed task, the weight of depression lifted a little more.

 Conclusion: The Power of Asking for Help

-As our conversation came to a close, I realized something powerful: Even the teacher needs to ask for help sometimes.
-Pooh and Eeyore had done more than just remind me of the steps I needed to take—they had shown me the importance of community and support in the journey of mental health.
+As our conversation came to a close, I realized something profound: Even the teacher needs to ask for help sometimes.
+Pooh and Eeyore had done more than just remind me of the three steps to beat depression—they had also shown me the power of the Mental Health Warrior Tribe and the invaluable support it provides.

-And as for you, remember that even when the darkness feels overwhelming, you are not alone.
-Reach out, take those three steps, and know that triumph is within your grasp!
-Because just like Pooh and Eeyore, you are a Mental Health Warrior!
+Remember, even when the darkness feels overwhelming, you are not alone.
+Reach out, use those three lessons, and know that triumph is within your grasp.
+Because just like Pooh, Eeyore, and me, you are a Mental Health Warrior—and you can overcome your challenges!

 Bruce Schutter